Free Wales Army: Origins

 As momentum grew through 1964, a number of independently formed groups claiming to represent the FWA, or similar iterations, emerged across Wales.
-While Cayo-Evans handcrafted his own uniform from his British Army Service Dress using a cauldron of green dye in Lampeter, Tony Lewis similarly dyed his Royal Air Force (RAF) uniform green and formed a small group claiming to be the FWA in Cwmbran.
-Gethin ap Gruffydd became active around this time and established similar organisations in South Wales, including the Anti-Sais Front, which later merged with other nationalist groups to form the National Patriotic Front.
+While Cayo-Evans handcrafted his own uniform from his British Army Service Dress using a cauldron of green dye in Lampeter, Toni Lewis similarly dyed his Royal Air Force (RAF) uniform green and formed a small group claiming to be the FWA in Cwmbran.
+Gethin ap Gruffydd became active around this time and established similar organisations in south Wales, including the Anti-Sais Front (lit.
+'Anti-English front'), which later merged with Lewis' group to form the National Patriotic Front (NPF).
 Dennis Coslett, who would later become Cayo-Evans' second-in-command, formed the Welsh Republican Army (WRA) in Llangennech in 1965.
-Coslett joined forces with Cayo-Evans' FWA upon being introduced to him by Dai Bonar Thomas, another foundational member of the fledgling paramilitary.
+Coslett joined forces with Cayo-Evans' FWA upon being introduced to him by Dai Bonar Thomas, another foundational member of the fledgling paramilitary organisation, who was satirically referred to by the media as "Dai Bomber".
+As the organisation developed, west Wales became the centre of its activities, owing in part to members regularly frequenting public houses in Pontrhydfendigaid, Pontarsais, Aberystwyth and Talgarreg.
+Members were known for causing a commotion in the area, as Lyn Ebenezer later recalled:People have scoffed at the FWA, but they had popular support in the villages round our way, in the Tregaron and Pontrhydfendigaid area.
+For example, I remember a dance in Llanon and a huge Union Jack draped across the wall, and Cayo and a gang of lads from Pontrhydfendigaid shouted, 'Get that bloody rag off the wall!'
+And one of the lads from Bont climbed up and tore the flag down as the dance continued, and one of them lit a lighter and up went the flag in a single massive flame.
+A policeman came in and Cayo told him, 'Listen here, mate, if you want to go home in one piece, leave now!'
+He went, and people applauded and clapped us like great heroes!
+These things were happening all the time.